openharmony/distributedschedule_safwk/README.md

 ```

 >**NOTE**<br/>
->
 >- Set **process** to the name of the process where the system ability will run.
 This parameter is mandatory.
 >- The *serviceid*.xml file can contain only one **systemability** node.
-Multiple **systemability** nodes may cause a build failure.
+Multiple **systemability** nodes will cause a build failure.
 >- Set **name** to the service ID registered in the code for the system ability.
 This parameter is mandatory.
 >- Set **libpath** to the path for loading the system ability.
 This parameter is mandatory.
 >- Set **run-on-create** to **true** if you want to register this system ability with the **samgr** module immediately after the process is started.
 Set it to **false** if you want the system ability to start only when it is accessed.
 This parameter is mandatory.
 >- Set **distributed** to **true** if this system ability allows cross-device access.
 Set it to **false** if it allows IPC only on the local device.
 >- **bootphase** specifies the startup priority of the system ability.
 The value can be **BootStartPhase** (highest), **CoreStartPhase**, or **OtherStartPhase** (lowest).
 In the same process, system abilities of a lower priority can be started and registered only after those of a higher priority have all been started and registered.
 This parameter is optional.
 The default value is **OtherStartPhase**.
 >- **dump-level** specifies the level supported by the system dumper.
 The default value is **1**.
->- In the **BUILD.gn** file, **subsystem_name** specifies the subsystem name.
-Add the list of system abilities to be configured for the subsystem in **sources**.
+>- In the **BUILD.gn** file, set **subsystem_name** to the subsystem name, and add the list of system abilities to be configured for the subsystem in **sources**.
 Multiple system abilities can be configured.

 After the preceding steps are complete, an XML file named by the process will be generated in the **out**, for example, **out\...\system\profile\listen_test.xml**.

 **6. Configure the .cfg file.**

-The .cfg file is a native process startup policy file provided by Linux.
+The .cfg file contains the native process startup policy provided by Linux.
 During the system startup process, the init process parses the .cfg file to start the native process.

 ```
 {